QuiltMC/quilt-mappings/CONTRIBUTING.md

     you don't have to memorize them, and you can always review them at any time, but you should apply them when possible.
 Be sure to talk to us about any questions you might have (either through an issue or on [Discord](https://discord.quiltmc.org/toolchain)).
+2. ### Write some mappings
+   Using the `mappings` or `mappingsUnpicked` tasks with Gradle, you can open up a Minecraft jar with [Enigma](https://github.com/quiltmc/enigma) and start to map it.
+   Have a look at the [mapping guide](/GUIDE.md) for more information on how to use Enigma!
+Once you're done, save your mappings and commit them to a fork of QM.
 2. ### Open your PR and wait for reviews
-    Once you have forked QM and opened a pull request, you need to wait for people to review it.
+    Next, submit your pull request on GitHub and wait for people to review it.
 When you get reviews, try to thoughtfully address any concerns other people have.
 If you get confused, be sure to ask questions!
 3. ### Entering a Final Comment Period
     Once your PR has no "changes requested" reviews, the minimum number of approvals for its